• Skip to main content

 2. Mbeng, L. O., Probert, J., Phillips, P. S. and Fairweather, R. (2009) Assessing public attitudes and behaviour to household waste management in Cameroon to drive strategy development: a Q methodological approach.
 Sustainability.
 1(3), pp. 556-572.
 2071-1050.

-4. Morris, J. R. and Phillips, P. S. (2007) A Landfill Tax Credit Scheme funding success: East Sussex waste minimisation programme.
-Proceedings of the 22nd International Conference on Solid Waste Technology and Management, Philadelphia, USA, 18-21 March 2007.
+7. Morris, J. R. and Phillips, P. S. (2007) A Landfill Tax Credit Scheme funding success: East Sussex waste minimisation programme.
+In: Proceedings of The 22nd International Conference on Solid Waste Technology and Management.
 Philadelphia, USA: Widener University.
-1091-8043.
+1091-8043. pp. 302-312.

 P

 1. Phillips, P. S. (2009) Driving the waste prevention agenda: an evaluation of weighing kerbside household waste arisings methodology in Dorset, UK.
-24th International Conference on Solid Waste Technology and Management, Philadelphia, USA, 15 - 18 March 2009.
+In: Proceedings of 24th International Conference on Solid Waste Technology and Management.
 Chester, Pennsylvania: Widener University.
-1091- 8043.
+1091- 8043. pp. 870-880.

-2. Phillips, P. S. and Bates, M. P. (2007) Existing and future waste management opportunities for non-commercial waste management facilities in Northamptonshire, UK: key issues for political decision makers.
-22nd International Conference on Solid Waste Technology and Management, Philadelphia, USA, 18-21 March 2007.
+3. Phillips, P. S. and Bates, M. P. (2007) Existing and future waste management opportunities for non-commercial waste management facilities in Northamptonshire, UK: key issues for political decision makers.
+In: Proceedings of The 22nd International Conference on Solid Waste Technology and Management.
 Philadelphia, USA: Widener University.
-1091-8043.
+1091-8043. pp. 59-69.

 R